Krisha Gautami (film)

 Krisha Gautami (कृशा गौतमी) is a 2016 Nepali film made in Nepal Bhasa.
 The film follows the story of Kṛśā Gautamī, who was a disciple of the Buddha.

 The film is directed by Ramkrishna Khadgi, and features Melina Manandhar and Shiva Shrestha in crucial roles.

 Krisha Gautami was the second Newari film; the first was Patachara directed by Ramkrishna Khadgi.

+Krisha (Kisā) Gautami was a poor young woman who was often mocked because she was very thin (“Kisā” means “slender” or “thin”).
+She eventually married into a wealthy family and gave birth to a son.
+Her son’s birth brought her happiness and respect.

+However, tragedy struck when her only child died from illness.

+Unable to accept his death, Krisha carried her son’s body from house to house, begging people for medicine to bring him back to life.
+Many thought she had gone mad because she refused to believe he was dead.

+Eventually, someone advised her to seek help from the Buddha.